offbyone/ideas/content/old/general-thoughts/hey-hey-hey-good-bye.md

 As of today, sometime around noon, I finally got to bid Telus fare-thee-well from my finances forever.
 Or, so I hope.

-Vonage is the carrier of our phone service from here on out, which means that, well, we\'re early adopters.
+Vonage is the carrier of our phone service from here on out, which means that, well, we're early adopters.
 So I appreciate any and all consideration of the limitations of our current service when you get calls from us that have glitches and fuzziness.
 But on the whole, I expect it to be good.

 W00t!